Less than a quarter of job ads for UK publishing roles include a salary.

 If you are a recruitment platform, tier your fees according to transparency of job ad

-Use the #BookJobTransparency hashtag to connect, campaign, ask questions, but also to champion those getting it right
+Use the #BookJobTransparency hashtag to connect, campaign, ask questions, but also to champion those getting it right (and if an ad is transparent, or gets changed to be transparent, please share it widely)

 Pay Your Interns at the proper Living Wage (this means London Living Wage for London posts)